-6.2.3 Effluent Discharge
+6.3.3 Effluent Discharge

-The Wisconsin Pollutant Discharge Elimination System (WPDES) permit for the City of Waukesha WWTP is effective until December 31, 2012.
-The WPDES permit is included as an attachment to Appendix E in the Application.
+The Wisconsin Pollutant Discharge Elimination System (WPDES) permit for the City of Waukesha WWTP is effective until December 31, 2012 and continues to remain in effect until a new permit is received.
+The WPDES permit is included as an attachment to the Return Flow Plan (Volume 4 of the Application).
 The WWTP is an activated sludge treatment facility with tertiary dual media filtration (sand and anthracite) and ultraviolet light disinfection.
 The plant consistently produces high quality effluent that has very low BOD (biochemical oxygen demand), TSS (total suspended solids), NH3-N (ammonia) and TP (total phosphorus).
 The WWTP meets all of its permit requirements and is committed to doing so when a new permit is issued.